mingdong-li/mingdong-li.github.io/_pages/about.md

 - Reviewer: TIV, ISBI2025, NER2025

 # 💻 Activities
-- *[2024.Nov]* Talk on "Neural Population Encoding in Brain-machine Interface" in several universities.
+- *[2024.Nov-Dec]* Talks on "Neural Population Encoding in Brain-machine Interface"
 - *[2024.Oct]* "Modeling Neural Population Dynamics in a Point Process Filter" for Neuroprosthetics Control for 2024 Annual Conference of International Association of Neurorestoratology (IANR) <a href="../gallery/IANS2024_Shanghai_poster_Mingdong.pdf">[Poster]</a>
 - *[2023.Nov]*: Talk on Tracking Dynamic Neural Connectivity in Seminar of Robotics and Autonomous Systems Thrust
 - *[2023.Aug]* Program Committee: 4th International Workshop on Neural Engineering & Rehabilitation